AmanTechWiz/Bubble-Sort-Visualizer/README.md

 • Clone or download this repository.

-• Download index.html , style.css ,script.js files.
+• Download index.html , style.css ,script.js, font files.

 • Open the index.html file in your web browser.